LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Tom/Stronvan Quatre.md

 	- Improved
 		- gain an additional +1 to damage with every succesive hit, this cumulative buff resets to zero when you miss an attack.
 - Unwavering Retribution
 	- The Paladin gains a cumulative +1 bonus to their damage roll for each successful hit they land on an enemy that has damaged them or their allies in the same combat encounter.
-This bonus resets to +0 if the Paladin misses an attack against that enemy.
+This bonus resets to +0 if the Paladin misses an attack against an enemy.
 This reflects the Paladin's determination to seek retribution against those who have harmed them or their comrades.